schlarpc/letssmime/README.md

 Requires the `openssl` tool for creating the PKCS12 bundle at the end, which makes me sad.
 I just can't bring myself to do more ASN.1 manipulation right now.
 There's work in progress to get the needed stuff added to `cryptography`, which would make it much easier: https://github.com/pyca/cryptography/issues/2860

 Run it with `python3 -m letssmime`.
+Or, there's a Windows binary build on AppVeyor (but you still need an OpenSSL binary): https://ci.appveyor.com/project/schlarpc/letssmime/build/artifacts